sukhjinder-kumar/blog/_posts/2023-09-20-Markdown Guide.md

 ### 2.12 Escaping characters

-with any syntax there are some corner cases where the interpretation is ambigous.
-Say you want to display markdown, how will you go about it?
+With any syntax there are some corner cases where the interpretation is ambigous.
+Say you want to display the following markdown where `-` is just outputted as minux and not as unordered list, how will you go about it?

 ```markdown
 - <- this is minus sign